kajamia/ASC-bla/docs/cppreference/matrix.rst

 Matrix expressions provide a powerful mechanism for composing complex operations on matrices.
 These enable concise and efficient representation of mathematical operations involving matrices.

-It is composed of three primary types: SumMatrixExpr, ProdMatrixExpr, and ProdScalMatExpr, which represent addition, matrix multiplication, and scalar multiplication, respectively.
+It is composed of four primary types: SumMatrixExpr, ProdMatrixExpr, ProdScalMatExpr and ProdMatVecExpr which represent addition, matrix multiplication, scalar multiplication and vector-matrix multiplikation, respectively.

 Addition (SumMatrixExpr)
 ~~~~~~~~~~~~~~~~~~~~~~~~